rbehrends/vspace/doc/user-manual.md

 Note that processes can only send each other information that both understand.
 This can include pointers, but generally only if the pointers were visible to both processes before `fork_process()` was called.

+Example:

+        static const char *message = "Hello, parallel world!";
+        VRef<Queue<const char *> > queue = vnew<Queue<const char *> >();
+        pid_t pid = fork_process();
+        if (pid == 0) {
+          // child process
+          queue->enqueue(message);
+          exit(0);
+        } else if (pid > 0) {
+          // parent process
+          printf("%s\n", queue->dequeue());
+          waitpid(pid, NULL, 0); // wait for child to finish.
+        } else {
+          perror("fork()");
+          exit(1);
+        }

+The above works because in both child and parent process, `messaage` has the same address.
+We can similarly construct large read-only data structures prior to starting worker processes and have those data structures at the same address in all processes.

+If this is not possible, the data has to be packaged in a portable format (such as a struct or a `VRef<VString>`) so that both sending and receiving proces can use it.

 # Event sets and polling <a name="eventsets"></a>

+For a number of important concurrency primitives, it is important to wait for one of out of a set of events to occur.

+Examples:

+* A process reading from multiple queues and merging the results into a single output queue.
+* Multiple dependent processes trying alternative approaches submitted to them by a controller process through a bounded task queue.
+The controller needs to both wait for space to become available in the task queue and responses sent by the dependent processes.

+We handle this through event sets.
+An event set can contain one or more events and then wait for the first of them to complete.
+This is similar to how the POSIX primitives `select()` and `poll()` function.

+The following example illustrates the approach:

+        enum Operation { HaveRead, HaveWritten };

+        Operation read_or_write(VRef<Queue<int> > out, VRef<Queue<int >> in,
+                int &data) {
+          EventSet events;
+          DequeueEvent<int> deq(in);
+          EnqueueEvent<int> enq(out);
+          events.add(deq);
+          events.add(enq);
+          switch (events.wait()) {
+            case 0: // recv
+              data = deq.complete();
+              return HaveRead;
+            case 1: // send
+              enq.complete(data);
+              return HaveWritten;
+          }
+        }

+This function tries to either read an integer from `in` or write an integer to `out`, whichever queue becomes available first.

+We first declare an empty EventSet `events`.

+We then declare a receive event `deq` for `in` and a send event `enq` for `out`.

+Next, we call `events.wait()`.
+This will block until one of the events in the event set is ready.
+The return value of `events.wait()` is the number of the event in the order in which they were added to the event set, starting at 0.
+Thus, we get `0` if `deq` fired and `1` if it was `enq`.

+We next need to complete the event.
+The reason is that the underlying object may now be in locked state and we may need to read to or write from it before it can resume normal operation.
+Each event type therefore supports a `complete()` operation, but the argument and return types may vary.
+For `EnqueueEvent`, `complete()` takes an argument that will then be enqueued in the underlying queue.
+For `DequeueEvent`, `complete()` takes no argument, but returns the next element in the queue.

+The destructor of `EventSet` will finally do all the necessary cleanup when its scope exits.

+A third event currently supported is `WaitSemaphore`, which waits for the semaphore's value to become non-zero; the `complete()` function then corresponds to a `post()` operation on the semaphore.